 There were two ecclesiastical councils held in Aix, France in 816 and 836 where Bede was named in a group who were called “venerable”.
 By the 11th and 12th Centuries, it was commonplace to call him “Venerable Bede”.
 Bede’s scholarship and importance as a Christian thinker were recognized on November 13, 1899 when Pope Leo XIII named Bede a Doctor of the Universal Church.
 He is the first and only Englishman to be named doctor ecclesiae.

-Resources: “The Venerable Bede” by Sister Benedicta Ward, SLG, “The Ecclesiastical History of the English People” by Bede in the Oxford World’s Classics edition
+Further reading: “The Venerable Bede” by Sister Benedicta Ward, SLG, “The Ecclesiastical History of the English People” by Bede in the Oxford World’s Classics edition